exalt-project/exalt-project.github.io/pages/7_News.md

         </a>
         <div class="news-date">February 5, 2025</div>
         <div class="news-description">
-            A recent article from <em>Daily Science</em> explores how science can help anticipate increasingly unpredictable climate events.
-The piece aligns closely with our team's research on extreme value theory and rare event modeling.
+             The EXALT project, led by Prof. Anna Kiriliouk, is featured in <em>Daily Science</em> for its groundbreaking work on modeling extreme climate events using extreme value theory.
+Combining statistics and climatology, the project aims to improve prediction and attribution of rare events such as floods, heatwaves, and Antarctic ice melt.
         </div>
     </div>
 </div>